Petrelli/zhe/_pages/about.md

 What's New
 ======
-For life, if you believe it is long enough and there's no need to rush into a job just to earn money, you can spend time on interesting pursuits to enrich your experience.
-If you are self-motivated and possess strong skills in mathematics, English, or programming (having two skills would be even better), we sincerely welcome you to join our team.
+For life, if you believe it is long enough and there's no need to rush into a job just to earn money, allowing time for interesting pursuits to enrich your experience, then we likely share the same same philosophy of life.
+It is always a pleasure to work with people who share the same same philosophy of life.
+Additionally, if you are self-motivated and possess strong skills in mathematics, English, or programming (having two skills would be even better), we sincerely welcome you to join our team.
 Next year, I can accept a maximum of 3-4 master's students.

 For Prospective Students
 ======